 All residential communities are typically closed during the Fall break, Thanksgiving, spring and summer breaks (except Spartan Suites).
 Students are not required to move their belongings out of their room during Breaks if they plan to return after the break ends.
 Students will receive updated information with specific dates and times to vacate the respective community.

-For the Fall 2020 semester, there will be no Fall break.
 Students will depart the residential communities at the conclusion of the Fall semester, which coincides with the Thanksgiving holiday.
 Students who plan to return for the Spring semester are not required to remove their belongings.
 However, students are strongly encouraged to secure all valuables or take them home.

 Those who withdraw from their community must contact their residence hall director.
 Residents are responsible for removing all personal possessions and for cleaning their rooms, which must be verified by the residence hall director.
 The student is responsible for completing all paperwork to finish the withdrawal process.
+Students considering withdrawing from their assigned space after the designated grace period outlined in their Housing Contract may incur additional charges on their student account based on contract terms.

 There will be a $100 charge for all rooms/suites not cleaned and a $75 key charge for all keys not returned.
 Both offenses are subject to possible sanctioning that could prohibit future residency.
 In addition, students withdrawing from the residence halls will incur a $50 charge for improper check-out if they fail to complete any part of the withdrawal process.
 Students should contact their respective residence hall director if they have questions.